abhishekmani12/Wiki-Content-Retriever/README.md

 # Wiki-Content-Retriever

 Given a text corpus, the script extracts the most important keywords and tries to retrieve content from wikipedia for each keyword.
-I fthe exact keywords is not present in wikipedia's search result then the next closest keyword is searched for and the content is retrieved.
+If the exact keywords is not present in wikipedia's search result then the next closest keyword is searched for and the content is retrieved.

 - This script was developed as part of my ongoing project of building a local GPT powered study tool.
 Since wikiapi is a bit buggy and mediawiki is too confusing, I wanted a tool that can give me the paragraph content easily.